danschultz/mesh/spec.md

 	var person:Person = store.query(Person).find(1);
 	var people:ResultsList = store.query(Person).findAll();

-Sometimes the data for the query hasn't been loaded yet.
-In this case, you need to load the query's data. `load()` will only load the data if it hasn't ever been loaded.
-If you want to reload the data, then call `refresh()`.

-	// Load the data for the query if it hasn't been loaded. person = store.query(Person).find(1).load(); // This can be a shortcut for.. person.loadOperation.execute();
+Sometimes you'll want to load the queries through the data source.
+Calling the query's `load()` method will tell the store's data source to load the data for that query.
+It's up to the data source to interpret the query and map it to the backend services that are available.
+Multiple calls to `load()` will ensure that the query is only loaded once.
+Calling `refresh()` will force an reload of the query.

+	// Load a query from the data source var males:ResultsList = store.query(Person).where({sex:"m"}).load();

-	// Reload the data, even if it's already been loaded. person = store.query(Person).find(1).refresh();
+	// Reload the query
+	males.refresh();

-Sometimes you'll want to know to when the data's been loaded.
+Sometimes you'll want to know to when the query's data has been loaded.
 The event listener will need to be added before the call to `load()`.
 This ensures the listener exists for synchronous data calls.

 	// Listening for loaded data
 	person = store.query(Person).find(1);